Spain's property firms demand debt relief from banks

 Metrovacesa, Spain’s largest real estate company at the height of the boom, was taken over by creditor banks in a debt-for-equity swap in 2009.

-“Once a company enters bankruptcy, whichever assets belong to the bank can’t be touched for two years, so it’s better to find a more organised solution,” one banker said, speaking on condition of anonymity.
-(Additional reporting by Tom Bill in London; Editing by Fiona Ortiz and David Cowell)
+“Once a company enters bankruptcy, whichever assets belong to the bank can’t be touched for two years, so it’s better to find a more organized solution,” one banker said, speaking on condition of anonymity.

+Additional reporting by Tom Bill in London; Editing by Fiona Ortiz and David Cowell